 What follows is seen as a set of lines for thinking along, routes of exploration, rather than chapter headings or specific research topics (although things may end up being both of those at some stage in the future).
 There are various crossovers between several the elements listed.
 It is not intended as a description of all the thinking that can

 This article is a composite write-up based on a number of presentations and interviews undertaken in September 2014 in Whitehorse, Yukon Territory, Canada.
-It intended as a broad-ranging, general interest exploration of a set of ideas, puzzles and practicalities, covering:
+It is intended as a broad-ranging, general interest exploration of a set of ideas, puzzles and practicalities, covering:

 - Recent economic trends